 But the 6T also doubles down on value: the base storage increases from 64GB to 128GB on this version, while the price ticks up just $20 from the OnePlus 6.
 The $549 entry-level 6T remains about half the price of other flagship phones with edge-to-edge displays and cutting-edge specs, and you don't even have to sacrifice great photos or solid battery life to save all that money.

 And a new carrier partnership with T-Mobile widens the availability of the 6T, which will make OnePlus more competitive with the likes of Google, Samsung and even Apple.
 This is an affordable flagship with few downsides.
 Also, be sure to check out our face-off between the OnePlus 6T and Galaxy S10.

 OnePlus 6T Cheat Sheet: What You Need to Know

 - The 6T is the first flagship phone released in the U.S. with an in-display fingerprint sensor.
 Spoiler alert: The sensor's lightning fast and amazing.

 - OnePlus has finally signed a carrier deal.
-T-Mobile customers will be able to buy the 6T in-store and online Nov.
-1. The 6T also supports Verizon's network.
+T-Mobile customers can buy the 6T in-store, and it also supports Verizon's network.

 - Farewell, headphone jack.
 OnePlus has parted ways with the 3.5mm port.
 A USB-C dongle is included in the box.